-These two theses were submitted for English degrees, but both reflected the deep influence of Rupert Lodge in the Manitoba philosophy department.
+These two theses at Manitoba and Cambridge were submitted for English degrees, but both reflected the deep influence of Rupert Lodge in the Manitoba philosophy department.
 Looking for a university teaching job before his last term in Cambridge, McLuhan wrote to E.K Brown, then the new chair of the Manitoba English Department, on December 12, 1935:

 Whoever could master the principles and combine the methods of both [Bentham and Coleridge] would possess the entire English philosophy of his age.
 Coleridge used to say that everyone is born either a Platonist or an Aristotelian: it may similarly be affirmed that every Englishman of the present day is by implication either a Benthamite or a Coleridgean; [that he or she] holds views of human affairs which can only be proved true on the principles either of Bentham or of Coleridge.